egonzcar/adidas-java-coding-challenge-2022/README.md

 <img width="365" alt="image" src="https://user-images.githubusercontent.com/15728394/199699196-3bf20be2-cc51-4718-8cc2-454c8397c9d4.png">

-- _Public Service_ in the main entry point to our system, and the only accesible one to the public.
+- _Public Service_ in the main entry point to our system, and the only accessible one to the public.
 - _Priority Sale Service_ is the service containing the priority sale logic.
 - _Adi-Club Service_ contains the information of our adiClub members. e-mail, points, registration date...
 - _Email Service_ sends a confirmation mail to the lucky ones.